 Three main reasons:

-People who change the world for the batter rarely use social media.
+People who change the world for the better rarely use social media.
 They don’t dream about getting the blue dot right next to their Instagram account.
 They work hard for a brighter future for you and me.
-So stop pretending that you give a shit by constantly updating your profile with pictures an slogans that will supposedly have to motivate people.
-Instead, do something that can really benefit the human race.
-Don’t sell them stuff you, yourself, don’t use.